 Move a big pot to its chosen position before you fill it, and I usually shove some old polystyrene trays or cardboard in the bottom, so you don’t have to use so much compost – the plants don’t seem to mind.
 A mix of peat-free compost, John Innes or leaf-mould for ‘body’, a few handfuls of grit/perlite and some slow-release fertiliser – it adds up to a comfy summer home for your plants.

-The ‘Aspect’ thing is just a matter of common sense really – don’t put shade-lovers by a sunny front door, Mexican firecrackers like dahlias will sulk in a ferny grot….and if you’re planting a mixture of things, don’t put the shady customers with the sun-worshippers.
+The ‘Aspect’ thing is just a matter of common sense really – don’t put shade-lovers by a sunny front door, Mexican firecrackers like dahlias will sulk in a ferny grotto….and if you’re planting a mixture of things, don’t put the shady customers with the sun-worshippers.
 Duh!

 ‘Maintenance’ isn’t rocket science either – all you have to remember is that once those plants are in your pot, they are relying on YOU for everything, especially water.
 This is where planting into a big pot can work to your advantage – it won’t dry out half as fast as a little one.
 Feed the container once a week, using a high-potash fertiliser (as for tomatoes) if it’s full of flowery things.

 Okay, that’s enough technical stuff.
 Let’s get planting!
-You just know that Laura is not going to go simple with this and will tire you out with her specialist ‘drama queens’, but I am very happy to embrace ‘bold and colourful’ for summer pots and you really don’t need to spend big money, to make a real splash – nasturtiums, dahlias, marigolds – all bright and easy – indeed I used these very plants to create a jolly pot about a month ago – and look at it now!
-Want pastels? cosmos, annual lavatera, verbena bonariensis make a gorgeous combo, and tuck in some night-scented stock – a rather dingy plant but oh boy, the fragrance on summer evenings……
+You just know that Laura is not going to go simple with this and will tire you out with her specialist ‘drama queens’, but I’m very happy to embrace ‘bold and colourful’ for summer pots and you really don’t need to spend big money, to make a real splash – nasturtiums, dahlias, marigolds – all bright and easy – indeed I used these very plants to create a jolly pot about a month ago – and look at it now!
+Want pastels?
+Cosmos, annual lavatera, verbena bonariensis make a gorgeous combo, and tuck in some night-scented stock – a rather dingy plant but oh boy, the fragrance on summer evenings……

 But your pot doesn’t have to be decoratively flowery – I’ve got luscious lettuces growing in one, peas in another, herbs for my cookery-loving husband in another……